dmytrovoytko/stock-market-data-engineering/README.md

 4. The app works in docker container, **you don't need to install packages locally to test it**.
 5. Only if you want to develop the project locally, you can run `pip install -r requirements.txt` (project tested on python 3.11/3.12).
 6. You need to copy `example.env` to `.env` and edit setting according to your environment.
 Run `cp example.env .env` then edit `.env` file.
 7. If you want and can use BigQuery you need to save GCP credentials to the file `gcp-credentials.json` (recommended) and then set GOOGLE_APPLICATION_CREDENTIALS in `.env` file.
 Then edit GCP_PROJECT_NAME, BQ_DATASET, GCS_BUCKET (optional).
-You also need to set proper access for the service account to access BigQuery.
+You also need to set proper access for the service account to access BigQuery (see the next part of description).
 8. If you want to use Terraform, set `USE_TERRAFORM=true` in `.env` file.
 9. If you don't want to use BigQuery the default settings will activate alternative - DuckDb database (you can also create/use free!
 MotherDuck account to use cloud data warehouse).

+### Generate BigQuery credentials

+In order to let the workflow and dashboard connect to your BigQuery warehouse, you'll need to generate a keyfile.
+This is analogous to using a database username and password with most other data warehouses.

+1. Start the [GCP credentials wizard](https://console.cloud.google.com/apis/credentials/wizard).
+Make sure your new project is selected in the header.
+If you do not see your account or project, click your profile picture to the right and verify you are using the correct email account.
+For **Credential Type**:
+- From the **Select an API** dropdown, choose **BigQuery API**
+- Select **Application data** for the type of data you will be accessing
+- Click **Next** to create a new service account.

+2. Create a service account for your new project from the [Service accounts page](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?supportedpurview=project).
+For more information, refer to [Create a service account](https://developers.google.com/workspace/guides/create-credentials#create_a_service_account) in the Google Cloud docs.
+As an example for this guide, you can:
+- Type `bq-user` as the Service account name
+- From the **Select a role** dropdown, choose `BigQuery Job User` and `BigQuery Data Editor` roles and click **Continue**
+- Leave the **Grant users access to this service account** fields blank
+- Click **Done**

+3. Create a service account key for your new project from the [Service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts?walkthrough_id=iam--create-service-account-keys&start_index=1#step_index=1).
+For more information, refer to [Create a service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) in the Google Cloud docs.
+When downloading the JSON file, make sure to use a filename you can easily remember.
+For example, gcp-credentials.json.
+For security reasons, it is recommended that you protect this JSON file like you would your identity credentials; for example, don't add the JSON file into your version control software or share screenshots.

+4. I recommend to save it to `gcp` folder inside this project, so you follow `example.env` structure.

 ### :arrow_forward: Run workflow